kitschpatrol/tweakpane-css/README.md

 I created Tweakpane CSS for my own purposes, and it might not generalize well to other use-cases.
 If you'd like to see additional features or compatibility measures, please [open an issue](https://github.com/kitschpatrol/tweakpane-css/issues).

+To fix: If multiple instances same page is running in a hidden tab, infinite loops of re-rendering can occur because of shared local storage.

 ## Acknowledgments

 Thanks to [Hiroki Kokubun](https://cocopon.me) for the excellent Tweakpane library.